California State Route 91

-State Route 91 (SR 91, locally referred to as the 91) is a major east–west state highway in the U.S. state of California that serves several regions of the Greater Los Angeles urban area.
+State Route 91 (SR 91) is a major east–west state highway in the U.S. state of California that serves several regions of the Greater Los Angeles urban area.
 A freeway throughout its entire length, it officially runs from Vermont Avenue in Gardena, just west of the junction with the Harbor Freeway (Interstate 110, I-110), east to Riverside at the junction with the Pomona (SR 60 west of SR 91) and Moreno Valley (SR 60 and I-215 east of SR 91) freeways.
+SR 91 is also known colloquially as "the 91" to Southern California residents.

 Though signs along Artesia Boulevard from Vermont Avenue west to Pacific Coast Highway (SR 1) in Hermosa Beach continue to mark it as part of SR 91, control of this segment of the highway was relinquished to local jurisdictions in 2003 and are thus no longer officially part of the state highway system.

 SR 91 inherited its route number from the mostly decommissioned U.S. Route 91 (US 91), which passed through the Inland Empire in a northeasterly direction on its way to Las Vegas, Salt Lake City, and points beyond.
 Those segments of US 91 are now parallel to, or have been replaced altogether by, I-15.